-Effective from January 1, 2006, the Company and its domestic subsidiaries adopted "Income Basic Tax Act" and "Enforcement Rules of Income Basic Tax Act" to estimate income basic tax.
+Effective from January 1, 2006, the Company adopted "Income Basic Tax Act" and "Enforcement Rules of Income Basic Tax Act" to estimate and file joint income basic tax.

-(22) Capital expenditure expenses
+(20) Capital expenditure expenses

 Capital expenditure is capitalized and amortized over its useful life if it involves a significant amount and may generate revenues in future periods.
 Otherwise, it is expensed in the year as incurred.